Earth Notes: On the Siemens KG34NA10GB Upright Fridge/Freezer: Review

 - Reviewed by: Damon Hart-Davis on 2012/01/07

-- Reliable, nice features such as bottle rack and freezer door alarm, but infuriatingly over 30% more energy consumed than brochure indicated; I feel deceived.
+- Reliable, nice features such as bottle rack and freezer door alarm, but infuriatingly over 30% more energy consumed than the brochure indicated; I feel deceived.

 - More space, half the power of our previous smaller fridge/freezer, auto-defrost, with useful fridge-above-freezer arrangement to minimise bending down.